Due diligence assessments according to the Transparency Act

 OECD guidelines for multinational companies

-The guidelines of the OECD are based on the fact that due diligence assessments must minimize negative consequences for people, society and the environment linked to companies’ business activities.
+The OECD’s guidelines for multinational companies are based on the fact that due diligence assessments should minimize potential negative consequences for human rights, society and the environment linked to companies’ business activities.
 The points have clear expectations for the diligence of business in several areas such as: human rights, employee rights, the environment, anti-corruption and transparency.
 The guidelines also expect due diligence assessments to be carried out to avoid these negative consequences.

 The steps in a due diligence assessment

-Due diligence assessments can be broken down into 6 points, where the purpose is to map, prevent, account for and follow up businesses for negative consequences for violations of human rights and decent working conditions.
+Due diligence assessments can be divided according to 6 points, where the purpose is to map, prevent, account for and follow up businesses for negative consequences for violations of basic human rights and decent working conditions.
 It is the Norwegian Consumer Protection Authority that supervises and guides businesses in accordance with the Transparency Act, so we have taken their approach as a starting point:

 1. Anchor accountability

 The company’s guidelines must be in line with the Transparency Act and OECD guidelines.
 This means that you can update your existing guidelines, or develop new ones with regard to the Transparency Act.
-The guidelines must cover the entire business, the supply chain and business partners.
+The guidelines must cover the entire business, suppliers and other business partners.
 The guidelines must contain at least:

 • How the business must act responsibly

-• Expectations of accountability from suppliers and business partners, and
+• Expectations of accountability from suppliers and other business partners, and

 • their due diligence plans